If you love Art Deco, then you will love discovering the Ladies of the era, proudly displayed inside and outside some of Melbourne's oldest buildings.

 These are the Mural Hall’s claim to fame.

-They were then transported to the department store where they were
+They were then transported to the department store where they now stand, gloriously and proudly displayed.

 Completed in 1934, just after Sidney Myer’s death, eight of the murals are almost floor to ceiling.